 Quite often the pasta is cooked, tossed in butter then served on a warm plate with the truffles sliced over it at the table.
 This method has a major flaw in that the amount of butter, if not measured, can be too much or too little so you end up with dry sticky pasta or a greasy one.
 The experience is far greater if every mouthful from start to finish is as balanced as the last.

-40g Fresh White Truffle (works the same with Black Truffles)
+- 40g Fresh White Truffle

-250ml Water or Fresh Chicken/Vegetable Stock
+- 250ml Water or Fresh Chicken/Vegetable Stock

-200g Cold diced unsalted butter
+- 200g Cold diced unsalted butter

-75g Freshly grated parmesan cheese
+- 75g freshly grated Parmesan cheese

-Take the bowls of pasta to the table and using the truffle slicer on the thinnest setting shave the fresh truffle over the top.
+Using the truffle slicer on the thinnest setting shave the fresh truffle over the top.
 A standard restaurant portion is around 7-8 shavings, which is around 3-4grams per person.
 For this dish, we recommend at least 10-12 shavings which is around 6-8grams per person.
 Though it is better to shave the truffles once at the beginning and again halfway through the dish.